The Best Defense is Attack: Repairing Semantics in Textual Adversarial Examples: Abstract

 \section{Abstract}

-Recent studies have shown that large pre-trained language models are vulnerable to adversarial attacks.
-Existing methods attempt to reconstruct the adversarial examples.
-However, these methods usually have limited performance in defense against adversarial examples, while also negatively impacting the performance on natural examples.
-To overcome this problem, we propose a method called Reactive Perturbation Defocusing (\our). \our uses an adversarial detector to identify adversarial examples and reduce false defenses on natural examples.
-Instead of reconstructing the adversaries, \our injects safe perturbations into adversarial examples to distract the objective models from the malicious perturbations.
-Our experiments on three datasets, two objective models, and various adversarial attacks show that our proposed framework successfully repairs up to approximately 97\% of correctly identified adversarial examples with only about 2\% performance decrease on natural examples.
-We also provide a demo\footnote{\url{https://huggingface.co/spaces/anonymous8/RPD-Demo}} of adversarial detection and repair based on our work.
+Recent studies have revealed the vulnerability of pre-trained language models to adversarial attacks.
+Existing adversarial defense techniques attempt to reconstruct adversarial examples within feature or text spaces.
+However, these methods struggle to effectively repair the semantics in adversarial examples, resulting in unsatisfactory performance and limiting their practical utility.
+To repair the semantics in adversarial examples, we introduce a novel approach named Reactive Perturbation Defocusing (\our). \our\ employs an adversarial detector to identify fake labels of adversarial examples and leverage adversarial attackers to repair the semantics in adversarial examples.
+Our extensive experimental results conducted on four public datasets, convincingly demonstrate the effectiveness of \our in various adversarial attack scenarios.
+To address the problem of defense performance validation in previous works, we provide a demonstration of adversarial detection and repair based on our work, which can be easily evaluated at \url{https://tinyurl.com/22ercuf8}.